microsoft/vscode-docs/docs/getstarted/themes.md

 Themes are just one way to customize VS Code.
 If you'd like to learn more about VS Code extensibility, try these topics:

-* [Colorizers and Bracket Matchers](/docs/customization/colorizer.md) - Learn how to import TextMate colorizers
-* [Snippets](/docs/customization/userdefinedsnippets.md) - Add additional snippets to your favorite language
+* [Snippets](/docs/editor/userdefinedsnippets.md) - Add additional snippets to your favorite language
 * [Extending Visual Studio Code](/docs/extensions/overview.md) - Learn about other ways to extend VS Code